-News articles / Comments Off on Happy Christmas – Brexit is over (well hopefully soon)
+News articles / Comments Off on Happy Christmas 2019 from ET4B

-Brian and Dave at ET4B would like to wish you all the very best to you and yours for Christmas 2018 and the New Year.
+ET4B hopes you are looking forward to spending some time off with friends and family, following the time-honoured tradition of abstinence and moderation over the festive break.
+Well maybe not, but Brian and Dave at ET4B would still like to wish you all the very best to you and yours for Christmas 2019 and the New Year.

-We have also attached our annual Christmas Quiz, which has become surprisingly popular, perhaps even more so than our tax updates!
-As usual the quiz contains just a few harmless festive questions on general knowledge and popular culture, as well as recalling some of the events of the last 12 months!
+As usual the quiz contains just a few harmless festive questions on general knowledge & popular culture, as well as recalling some of the events of 2019.